Audits reveal financial problems in Utah school sports programs

 Confusion over money, missing funds and inadequate tracking of public dollars in school activities and sports are problems that extend far beyond recent concerns about Timpview High School, according to the Office of the State Auditor.

-The office released four audits Thursday of programs at Davis, Cottonwood, Fremont and Alta high schools.
+questions arose about finances within Timpview's sports programs">four audits Thursday of programs at Davis, Cottonwood, Fremont and Alta high schools.

 They found public funds improperly kept by Cottonwood booster clubs; inadequate oversight that left funds at Fremont, Davis and Cottonwood vulnerable to misuse; a lack of documentation of money collected through fundraisers at Alta and Cottonwood; and athletic construction projects at Cottonwood that may have violated state law.